tkareine/hackers-tiny-slide-deck/README.md

 ## Features

-* Responsive css, with automatically scaling text size.
+* Responsive CSS, with automatically scaling text size.
-* You can adjust text size with the browser's zoom function.
+* You can still adjust text size with the browser's zoom function.
 * Keyboard shortcuts to change slides, `←` (left arrow) and `→` (right arrow).
 * Keyboard shortcut to toggle fullscreen, `shift+f`.
-* Built for modern browsers.
+* Built for modern browsers (no support for old browsers).
 * Intentionally kept simple to allow easy hacking and customization.
 If you don't like something, download the source code and change it.
 * Might be one of the fastest ways to prepare a slide deck!